Master every CELPIP section.

 Listening Task

-A customer and a print center technician discuss a problem with a printer.
+You will hear a conversation between a customer and a print center technician about a problem with a printer.

 Sit a full CELPIP mock test — online, on the clock.